cathei/BakingSheet/README.md

     {
         public string Name { get; private set; }

+        // you can use any supported type as list
-        public List<MonsterSheet.Reference> Monsters { get; private set; }
+        // to know more about sheet reference types, see cross-sheet reference section public List<MonsterSheet.Reference> Monsters { get; private set; }
         public List<ItemSheet.Reference> Items { get; private set; }
     }